-The Student Conduct Committee consists of faculty and student members who review appeal requests that involve cases resulting in suspension, expulsion, degree revocation or rescission of credit.
-The Dean of Students will inform the opposing party of the appeal request filed (e.g., if the respondent appeals, the appeal will be shared with the complainant, who may also wish to file a response).
+The Student Conduct Committee consists of faculty and student members who review appeal requests that involve cases resulting in suspension or expulsion,

+The Vice President of Student Development or designee will inform the opposing party of the appeal request filed (e.g., if the respondent appeals, the appeal will be shared with the complainant, who may also wish to file a response).
 After receiving the appeal request, the Chair of the Student Conduct Committee will initiate an initial review of the appeal request to determine if the appeal request has met the deadline requirement and the aforementioned grounds for appeal.
-Then, the Chair of the Student Conduct Committee shall draft a response memorandum, which shall be shared with the complaint(s), respondent(s), or president of a respondent organization, and the Dean of Students.
+Then, the Chair of the Student Conduct Committee shall draft a response memorandum, which shall be shared with the complaint(s), respondent(s), or president of a respondent organization, and the Vice President of Student Development or designee.
 The original finding and sanction will stand if the appeal has not met the deadline requirement or does not meet one (1) or more of the aforementioned grounds for appeal.
 If the appeal has met the deadline requirement and the grounds for appeal, then the appeal request will be further reviewed by the Student Conduct Committee Conduct through a formal appeal hearing.
 At the appeal hearing, the party requesting the appeal must demonstrate error in their selected grounds for appeal, as the original findings and sanctions will be presumed to have been decided reasonably and appropriately.

-Appeal Hearings before the Student Conduct Committee will be conducted in the same manner as formal hearings (See Section III.N.).
-Generally, the Dean of Students or his/her designee shall serve as the University's representative in appeals before the Student Conduct Committee.
+Appeal Hearings before the Student Conduct Committee will be conducted in the same manner as formal hearings (See Section III.O).
+Generally, the Vice President of Student Development or designee shall serve as the University's representative in appeals before the Student Conduct Committee.